futurice/windows-app-development-best-practices/README.md

   }
 }
 ```
-It will automatically return empty IEnumreable if no "yield return" is called.
+It will automatically return empty IEnumerable if no "yield return" is called.
 This will avoid null reference exceptions when you're expecting to get an IEnumerable.
 The yield approach also only runs as far as is required by the possible iterator.
 For example, the following only creates one Galaxy instance, avoiding unnecessary processing.
 ```C#
 var firstGalaxy = Galaxies.First();
 ```